deve-sh/NoteItDown/frontend/README.md

 The project is deeply inspired by Notion.
 Especially its Elegance and simplicity.
 Thanks to [Chakra UI](https://chakra-ui.com) for making styling so simple.

+The feature list for this app includes:

+- Sign In With Google and GitHub.
+- Separated Team Workspaces with multiple users
+- Dark Mode
+- Nested Documents (Documents inside documents to structure information better)
+- Block-Based Editing of Documents
+- List of users involved in editing a document and a specific block of document is available.
+- Reorderable documents
+- Everything operates seamlessly on the frontend due to the power of Firebase.

 ##### Creating Workspace

 ![Creating Workspace](public/homepage/create-workspace.png)